Nemean Baths: Function

 Along with the Xenon, the bath served as amenities to athletes during the Nemean Games.
 The individual basin found in the west wing are typical general 4th century Greek baths, and are similar to those found at sites in Eretria and Corinth.
 They most likely functioned as personal bathing facilities to the athletes during the games.
 The east wing's circular immersion bath or 'plunge bath' is remarkable as it is one of only four in Greece.
 Rather than a basin for the individual they seem to have some purpose in communal bathing.
-Curiously all four extant immersion baths have been found at Panhellenic athletic sites.
+Curiously, all four extant immersion baths have been found at Panhellenic athletic sites.
 Their function is not entirely clear, yet it does seem that they had some ritual or perhaps practical use unique to the Panhellenic Games or else they would be more common to athletic sites.

 Disuse and later history

 The bath seems to be used by the 1st century AD as evidenced by a layer of silt in the bath.
 This abandonment predates the end of the Nemean Games in 275 AD, perhaps suggesting the general decline of the site.
-Through the end of the pagan context of the site it served as a trash heap.
-Early Christians turned the temple of Zeus into a Basilica in the 5th century AD and used the open chamber of the bath house as a repository for the dead; three burials have been found thus far.
+Through the end of the pagan context of the site, it served as a trash heap.
+Early Christians turned the temple of Zeus into a Basilica in the 5th century AD and used the open chamber of the bath house as a repository for the dead; thus far, three burials have been found.